 Since it’s an automatic EMS, the resistance is only adjustable from the console.
-The bike is self-powered, meaning that it has a generator that creates the necessary power for the console and resistance control as you pedal.
+However, the bike is self-powered, meaning it has a generator that creates the necessary power for the console and resistance control as you pedal.

 The console’s workout display consists of a 10.1″ TFT LCD with a blue backlight, improving readability.
 This performance monitor can track all the values an exercise bike requires, such as time, distance, speed, calories, watts, RPM, and pulse.
 It also indicates the current resistance setting of the cycle.

 For the console to calculate your calorie burning accurately, data such as age and weight must be input.
 Ten programs on the console include the six standard ones (HILL, FATBURN, CARDIO, STRENGTH, INTERVAL, and FIT-TEST), two heart rate, and two custom programs.

 Each program has a key on the dashboard for quick selection.
 Then, of course, there’s also the Manual mode, which allows you to change resistance as you pedal manually.
 There are 12 quick keys for levels 1,4,8,12,16,20,21,24,28,32,36,40.

 The resistance is increased or decreased in increments of one by using the Up/Down arrow keys.

 The console is also telemetrically enabled.
 In other words, it can read pulse via a Polar HR chest strap.
 However, the HR chest strap does not come with the bike.
 So, heart rate monitoring is through the Salutron hand sensor system.